cataniamatt/docker-guide/README.md

 ## Running the custom Docker image
 If the image build is successful and there are no errors within the code, a container can be initialised using it.
 This can be done by executing the following command:
 ```
-docker run -dp 80:5000 docker-test
+docker run -dp 5000:80 docker-test
 ```
 The '-d' tag is used to run the container in the detached mode, meaning in the background.
 The '-p' tag is used to map a port on the local machine to a port on the container.
-In this case, port 80 was mapped to port 5000 that is being used by Flask.
+In this case, port 5000 on the container was mapped to port 80 on the local machine.